urql-graphql/urql/docs/basics/document-caching.md

 Now the cache will know when to invalidate this query even when the list is empty.

-We also have the possibility to use this for `mutations`.
-There are moments where a mutation can cause a side-effect on your server side and it needs to invalidate an additional entity.
+We may also use this feature for mutations, since occasionally mutations must invalidate data that isn't directly connected to a mutation by a `__typename`.

 ```js
 const [result, execute] = useMutation(`mutation($name: String!) { createUser(name: $name) }`);